-Saving the best for last, head to Broadway and watch one of the numerous musicals and shows (time may be different than what mentioned above).
+Saving the best for last, head to Broadway and watch one of the numerous musicals and shows (time may be different than what was mentioned above).
 Make sure to book in advance for the best seats.
 However, truth to be told watching a Broadway show is expensive (more expensive than London’s West End shows) and a balcony back seat can cost up to $100.
 The day also matters, so visiting on a weekday is usually cheaper than Fridays and Saturdays.

 A way to save money is to wait for last-minute discounted tickets.
-However, bear in mind that not all shows release last-minute tickets, and those seats may have restricted view.
+However, bear in mind that not all shows release last-minute tickets, and those seats may have a restricted view.
 There are several ways to get same-day tickets.
 The most popular is to stand in line at one of the TKTS booths around the city and buy a ticket.
 However, this will take up most of your day, as you need to start queuing early in the day.
-Another way is to buy the discounted tickets online, but you need to ensure the reliability of the website and check the booking fares.
+Another way is to buy discounted tickets online, but you need to ensure the reliability of the website and check the booking fares.
 Finally, some performances offer same-day lottery tickets, where you register your details before the show (either online or in-person), and a number of lucky winners get a cheap entry ticket.

 How to get there?